Chocolate Crinkle Cookies

 - In a small pot over medium-low heat, melt the butter and unsweetened chocolate.
 Stir occasionally until melted, remove from heat.

 - In a large mixing bowl, combine the eggs and sugar, whisk together.
 Then add the melted chocolate mixture, whisk again.
-Gradually all the flour mixture to the wet mixture, mixing just until combined.
+Gradually add the flour mixture to the wet mixture, mixing just until combined.
 Cover the bowl with plastic wrap and refrigerate the dough for at least 2 hours (you can refrigerate it overnight!).

 - Preheat the oven to 350ºF.
 Line a baking sheet with a silicone baking mat or parchment paper.
 Pour powdered sugar into a bowl (about 1 cup).
 Using a small cookie scoop, form the dough into balls, then roll each bag in a generous amount of powdered sugar.
 Place the cookies around 2 inches apart on the prepared baking sheet.
 Bake for 16-20 minutes and allow the cookies to cool on the pan before removing them since they will be so fudgy.
 Serve and enjoy!